Xyna-Factory/generic-oas-backend/README.md

 ## Introduction

 The application contains services to manage incoming requests.
 The requests are stored as strings in the Xyna database and can be read from there.
-When a JSON representation of Xyna datatypes is used, those objects can be serialized and de-seriralized with the standard JSON services, that are present in the JSON application of the Xnya Factory
+When a JSON representation of Xyna datatypes is used, those objects can be serialized and de-serialized with the standard JSON services, that are present in the JSON application of the Xnya Factory

 ## Services